inigodelportillo/ITU-Rpy/README.md

 # ITU-Rpy [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/Carthage/Carthage/master/LICENSE.md)

-A python implementation of the ITU-P R.XXXX Recommendations to compute atmospheric attenuation in slant and horizontal paths.
+A python implementation of the ITU-P R Recommendations to compute atmospheric attenuation in slant and horizontal paths.

 The propagation loss on an Earth-space path and a horizontal-path, relative to the free-space loss, is the sum of different contributions, namely:  attenuation by atmospheric gases; attenuation by rain, other precipitation and clouds; scintillation and multipath effects; attenuation by sand and dust storms.
 Each of these contributions has its own characteristics as a function of frequency, geographic location and elevation angle.
-This package allows for fast, vectorial computation of the different contributions to the atmospheric attenuation.
+ITU-Rpy allows for fast, vectorial computation of the different contributions to the atmospheric attenuation.

 ## Installation
 ITU-Rpy has the followind dependencies: `numpy`, `scipy`, `joblib`, and `astropy`